 - Cranberry Syrup: Leftover cranberries make delicious syrups and dressings.
 All you have to do is heat them up in a saucepan and thin them with some water.
 The syrup will go perfectly over your sweet potato waffles or over pancakes the next morning.

 Don’t settle for mediocre leftovers this Thanksgiving holiday.
-Instead, transform them and try something new.
+Instead, reinvent Thanksgiving leftovers by transforming them and trying something new.
 Your family will love it and you’ll be happy you didn’t waste anything.